Tuchsanai/DevTools/00_GIT/Week02/Lab03/readme.md

    git log --all --oneline
    ```

-3. **Merge the Changes:
+3. **checkout the Changes:
-   - Incorporate the fetched changes into your local branch.
+   - Incorporate checkout changes into your local branch.
 ```
-git merge origin/main
+git checkout origin/main
 ```